 The boxes that thrive aren't built around generic categories.
 They're built around specific communities with shared identity — knitters, hot sauce obsessives, bookworms, gamers, dog owners.
-Here's how to build one people actually stay subscribed to.
+The difference between a box that grows for years and one that fizzles after the first three shipments almost always comes down to how narrowly the founder defined "who is this for."
+Here's how to build one people actually stay subscribed to, step by step, with the economics, sourcing, and retention math that separate hobby projects from real recurring-revenue businesses.

 Step 1: Choose Your Niche (This Is Everything)